dapr/quickstarts/bindings/javascript/http/README.md

 <!-- END_STEP -->

+---

-### Run Javascript service with Dapr
+## Run Javascript service with Dapr

-2. Open a new terminal window, change directories to `./batch` in the quickstart directory and run:
+2. Open a new terminal window, change directories to `./batch` in the quickstart directory and install dependencies:

 <!-- STEP
 name: Install Javascript dependencies